 In June 2020, Hall launched Black North Initiative (BNI), which challenges Canadian businesses to end systemic racism head on in a business centric approach.
 As the founder and executive chairman, Hall and his highly esteemed team of experts are collaboratively improving the lives of millions of black Canadians by opening doors that otherwise would have been shut.

 Hall’s success and reputation led him to CBC’s Dragons’ Den.
 As the first Black Dragon, he aims to create more opportunities for BIPOC entrepreneurs.
-Hall is also the executive producer of the Dionne Warwick documentary, Don’t Make Me Over, which premiered at the 2021 Toronto International Film Festival, and is the host of the new podcast, Between Us: with Wes Hall, launched in partnership with TorStar group.
-His memoir, No Bootstraps When You’re Barefoot, will hit bookshelves everywhere in Fall 2022.
+Hall is also the executive producer of the Dionne Warwick documentary, Don’t Make Me Over, which premiered at the 2021 Toronto International Film Festival; host of the podcast, Between Us: with Wes Hall, launched in partnership with TorStar group; and the author of No Bootstraps When You’re Barefoot, released in October 2022.